Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

 • A compressor that’s too hot.

-The compressor is one of the most expensive parts to replace on your air conditioner.
+The compressor is one of the most expensive components to replace on your air conditioner.
 If it breaks, you’re better off doing air conditioning installation because of this part’s cost.

 2. Rust and Mold

-Water naturally occurs during the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your home.
-This moisture drains into a pan and then out via a line.
+Water is a natural byproduct of the cooling process.
+Your air conditioner removes moisture from the air as it cools your home.
+This moisture flows into a pan and then out via a line.

 • Water pooling around the air conditioner.